Hair poster

 The inciting incident occurs at 14 minutes when Claude spots Sheila Franklin, a beautiful debutante on horseback.
 He's instantly smitten.
 Berger and the tribe help Claude crash Sheila's high-society party, bringing chaos and color to her privileged world.
 This encounter pulls Claude away from his predetermined path..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Claude actively chooses to spend his remaining days before induction with the tribe instead of reporting immediately.
+This indicates the protagonist's commitment to Claude actively chooses to spend his remaining days before induction with the tribe instead of reporting immediately.
 He surrenders to the counterculture experience, symbolically crossing from his old life into their world of freedom and authenticity., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Claude must report for basic training.
+Notably, this crucial beat Claude must report for basic training.
 The tribe travels to the Nevada military base to see him.
 The false victory of their freedom crashes against the reality of the war machine.
 Stakes raise: this is no longer a temporary escape but a fundamental choice about who Claude will become., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 88 minutes (73% through) represents the emotional nadir.
 Here, Berger impulsively switches places with Claude so Claude can spend time with Sheila before deployment.
 Berger, in Claude's uniform, is accidentally shipped out to Vietnam with Claude's unit.
-The ultimate sacrifice - Berger, the embodiment of freedom and life, is consumed by the war machine meant for Claude., demonstrates the protagonist at their lowest point.
+The ultimate sacrifice - Berger, the embodiment of freedom and life, is consumed by the war machine meant for Claude., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 84% of the runtime.
 The tribe attends Berger's military funeral.
 Claude, Sheila, and the remaining tribe members are united in grief.
 They understand that the system has claimed one of their own, and no amount of rebellion could stop it.
 The synthesis: freedom has a price, and so does duty., demonstrating the transformation achieved throughout the journey.